 If your customers receive marketing emails from you that don't reflect your brand in any way, they're more likely to throw them away.

-Therefore, you must include your logo and other brand-specific elements in every work email you send out
+Therefore, you must include your logo and other brand-specific elements in every work email you send out.

 How to start a business message?
 The beginning of your message is the first thing the recipient will notice.
 A good start means you will make a good impression.
 A bad start may mean that your message will be deleted before the recipient even gets to the point of the message.
 Remember that you are talking not to your team member, who may know everything about your company, but to your client.
-Be careful starting a massage.
+Be careful starting a message.

 Here are the three elements of a good message start: